-Part of planning for a new restaurant budget is understanding expenses.
-There are the obvious expenses such as food cost and labor, and then there are all the other expenses that need to be considered, such as marketing, utilities, equipment upgrades, capital improvements, and supplies.
-Some costs are fixed, such as the lease, mortgage or salaried wages.
-Other costs fluctuate, including hourly wages, utility bills, or the cost of food.
+Part of planning the budget for a new restaurant is understanding expenses.
+There are the obvious expenses such as food and labor costs.
+Then there are the other expenses that need to be considered, such as marketing, utilities, equipment upgrades, capital improvements, and supplies.

 Fixed expenses are those that don’t fluctuate from month to month.
 Mortgage, rent, loan payments, salaried labor are all the same each month, making it easy to budget.
-Other fixed expenses include insurance premiums, license fees, membership fees or dues (such as your local chamber of commerce or small business association membership fees).
-Some fixed expenses only need to be paid once a year – but keeping them in your budget will prevent forgetting about them or last-minute finagling to pay the bills.
+Other fixed expenses include insurance premiums, license fees, and membership fees or dues (such as your local chamber of commerce or small business association membership fees).
+Some fixed expenses only need to be paid once a year, but keeping them in your budget will prevent their being forgotten.

 Food and Labor